Residential Permit FAQs

 The law prohibits the SFMO from requiring sprinklers in one and two family residences.
-Under the adopted rules, sprinklers will be required for three unit townhouses up to 5,000 gross square feet that are not separated by 2 hr fire barriers and townhouses built with four or more units regardless of square footage.
+Under the adopted rules, sprinklers will not be required for three unit or more townhouses that are separated by a 2-hour fire barrier, regardless of square footage.
 A local government may require sprinklers in one and two family dwellings.

 No. Manufactured and modular homes are inspected at the factory.
 Manufactured homes must be installed by licensed installers and must have an installation decal applied after completion of the set-up.
 If a manufactured home owner chooses to have an inspection of the installation, he or she should call (615) 741-7192.

 Only if a custom addition, site built deck, porch or stoop is built next to the home.
 A Manufactured/Modular Site Work Permit is required for that work.
 This will be inspected after the work is complete.